on saleNoodler's Konrad Flex Fountain Pen - Cardinal Darkness

 Which ink this pen will accept.
 Choices include bottled ink and various styles of pre-filled ink cartridges.

-Bottled inks
+Bottled ink

 Filling Mechanism